MicrosoftDocs/OfficeDocs-Exchange/Exchange/ExchangeOnline/security-and-compliance/mail-flow-rules/mail-flow-rules.md

 - After you create or modify a mail flow rule, it can take up to 30 minutes for the new or updated rule to be applied to messages.

+- You can create a transport rule To Bypass ATP and allow mail to flow without delay from internal senders such as scanners, faxes, that send attachments that are known to be safe and from a trusted source.
+It is not generally recommend to skip filtering for all internal messages as a compromised account would be able to potentially send malicious content.

+-

 ## For more information

 [Manage mail flow rules](manage-mail-flow-rules.md)